-Suppose you’ve decided to stash $10,000 in a savings account with a simple interest rate of 1%.
+Suppose you’ve decided borrow $10,000 for a car loan with a simple interest rate of 10% per year.
 To find out how much interest you’ll earn in three years, you can use the following formula: Principal Balance x Interest Rate x Time.
-When your three-year period ends, you’ll find yourself with $300 in interest.
+When your three-year period ends, you’ll find yourself with $3,000 in interest.

 The basic simple interest formula is one tool you can use when you’re looking at multiple investment options, like money market accounts or traditional savings accounts.
+It can also be used when considering multiple loan options.
 It’s particularly useful for anyone looking at a short-term investment that you’re not holding on to for years at a time.

 If you’re an investor, it makes sense to want a higher interest rate and a higher return on your investment.
 If you’re a borrower, however, it’s best to stay away from loans that accrue interest too quickly and force you to make expensive payments on a monthly basis.

 Compound interest doesn’t only look at the percentage of interest that gets added onto a one-time investment.
 It also accounts for the interest that grows on top of existing interest.
 The compound interest formula looks like this: [P (1 + i)n] – P.

 When you’re calculating compound interest, you’ll start by adding one to your interest rate (i).
 Then you’ll raise that sum by the number of times your investment compounds (n).
 You’ll multiply all of that by your principal (P) and then subtract your principal balance.